 Monzo

-The bank appears to be gearing up for a £6bn public listing that could take place in early 2026.
+The firm appears to be gearing up for a £6bn public listing that could take place in early 2026.
 It appointed two new CFOs last year, one with previous IPO experience, and has hired Morgan Stanley as an advisor as it inches closer to a float.

 Waterstones